-SINGAPORE: A majority of brands in Asia-Pacific do not have a formal strategy for mobile, despite believing it will play a major role in the coming year, a study
+SINGAPORE: A majority of brands in Asia-Pacific do not have a formal strategy for mobile, despite believing it will play a major role in the coming year, a study has revealed.

 Warc, in partnership with the Mobile Marketing Association, carried out research on behalf of the Festival of Media Asia in February 2013 to gauge the attitudes of client-side advertisers and marketing services agencies towards mobile marketing.
 There were 225 responses from 18 markets in Asia-Pacific.